 How avoiding such issues serves the commonweal and the voting public’s information needs remains very unclear.

 And last was the issue of the candidate criteria for the debates media outlets hosted.
 Two statewide polls (here and here) prior to both the Sacramento Press Club’s Aug.
 17 debate and the Aug.
-19 debate hosted by Nexstar Media showed Democratic centrist Kevin Paffrath polling in the top two on Question 2.
-He ultimately would finish second, but neither debate invited him.
+19 debate hosted by Nexstar Media showed Democratic centrist Kevin Paffrath polling in the top two on Recall Question 2.
+He ultimately finished second, but neither debate invited him.
 The Press Club did not share its invitation criteria, but Paffrath seemed to meet all of Nexstar’s posted criteria.
 However Nexstar would not specify what ruled Paffrath out.

 “We don’t understand why they didn’t include us.
 We think it was a crime,“ Pathraff told me shortly after the Aug.
 19 debate.
 “The reality is Californians should hear from top-polling candidates.
 If the polls shift, the candidates in the debates should shift.”